Uman: Jewish community

 A large Jewish community lived in Uman in the 18th and 19th centuries.
-During the Second World War, in 1941, the Battle of Uman took place in the vicinity of the town, where the German army encircled Soviet positions.
-The Germans deported the entire Jewish community, murdering around 17,000 Jews, and completely destroyed the Jewish cemetery, burial place of the victims of the 1768 uprising as well as Rebbe Nachman of Breslov.
+During the Second World War, in 1941, the Battle of Uman took place in the vicinity of the town, during which the German army encircled Soviet positions.
+The Germans deported the entire Jewish community, murdering around 17,000 Jews, and completely destroyed the Jewish cemetery—the burial place of the victims of the 1768 uprising and Rebbe Nachman of Breslov.
 After the war, a Breslov Hasid managed to locate the Rebbe's grave and preserved it when the Soviets turned the entire area into a housing project.

-Since the 1990s there has been a small, but growing, Jewish population in Uman, concentrated around the tomb of Rebbe Nachman of Breslov on Pushkina street.
-The local Jews are mostly involved in pilgrimage of Jewish tourists that arrive to the town.
-In 2018, the community saw large growth with about 10–20 families coming from Israel, accompanied by a small movement of young American couples.
-Newcomers to the city are concentrating around Skhidna St, with some toward Nova Uman area.
-In conjunction with this growth in the community, a new school of Yiddish was established.
+Since the 1990s, a small but growing Jewish population has been concentrated around the tomb of Rebbe Nachman of Breslov on Pushkina Street.
+The local Jews are mostly involved in serving Jewish tourists who arrive in the town.
+In 2018, the community saw significant growth, with about 10–20 families from Israel, accompanied by a small movement of young American couples.
+Newcomers to the city are concentrating around Skhidna Street, with some toward the Nova Uman area.
+In conjunction with the community's growth, a new Yiddish-language school was established.